GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Settings for the Custom Posts module](../../images/releases/v1.0/settings-customposts.png)

+## Added several "raw content" fields, made them all “sensitive”

+The following fields were added to the GraphQL schema:

+- `CustomPost.rawExcerpt`
+- `CustomPost.rawTitle`
+- `Menu.rawTitle`

+"Raw content" fields contain data that may not be considered public (such as the inner HTML code for Gutenberg blocks in `CustomPost.rawContent`).

+For this reason, these fields, plus `CustomPost.rawContent` and `Comment.rawContent`, have been marked as a “sensitive” data elements.

 ## Mutations `createPost` and `updatePost` now have input `authorID`, as a “sensitive” data element

 Mutations `createPost` and `updatePost` can now indicate the author of the post, via the `authorID` input: